letruonghan/R-Project/README.md

 # R-Project
-This is R-Project repository for PSD team working together
+This is R-Project repository for PDS team working together